Christine Fong

-Christine Fong Kwok-shan (born 28 March 1966) is an engineer and politician in Hong Kong, as well as a former child actress.
-She is a current member of the Sai Kung District Council.
+Christine Fong Kwok-shan (方國珊, born 28 March 1966) is an engineer and politician in Hong Kong, as well as a former child actress.
+She is a current member of the Sai Kung District Council and was elected in the 2025 Hong Kong legislative election to represent the New Territories South East constituency, with her Legislative Council term beginning in January 2026.

 Early life, education, and career

 Fong was a child actress at Asia Television in the 1980s.
 Actor Bowie Wu is her godfather.
 She got famous from her role, Nezha, in the 1986 TV series The Boy Fighter from Heaven, and is nicknamed after the role.
 After she graduated from the University of Hawaiʻi with a bachelor's degree in Business Administration, she obtained the qualification of a building engineer and worked as secretary of Cheung Yan-lung, a powerful rural leader.

 District councillor

 She joined the Liberal Party in 2004 and served as the chairman of the New Territories East Branch until 2010 when she quit the Liberals and formed Professional Power.
-She was appointed to the Sai Kung District Council in 2008 and elected to the Council through the new Wan Po constituency in the 2011 election with high votes.
+She was appointed to the Sai Kung District Council in 2008 and elected to the Council through the new Wan Po constituency in the 2011 election with extreme high votes.

 She has been outspoken against the government's plan of the extension of the Tseung Kwan O landfill which is located in her constituency.
 She also launched a 35-hour fast outside the Legislative Council building to protest against the landfill extensions in 2013.

 Fong was also involved in an assault case against Elizabeth Quat, a Legislative Councillor of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), when Fong and a group of protestors confronted Quat in a protest against the extension of the Tseung Kwan O landfill.
-She was later found not guilty of the charge on 22 February 2016.
+She was later found not guilty of the charge on 22 February 2016 finally.

-In 2015 election, she was re-elected through the new Wan Po North constituency which was split from her original constituency after a boundary review.
+In 2015 election, she was re-elected through the Wan Po North constituency which was split from her original constituency after a boundary review.
 She clung on to her seat in 2019 District Council elections in Hong Kong by 170 votes, following a rout of pro-Beijing candidates amidst the 2019–20 Hong Kong protests.